surniaulula/wpsso-breadcrumbs/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a cleanup method for Rank Math to remove its Schema BreadcrumbList markup.
+	* Added Schema cleanup for Rank Math to remove its Schema BreadcrumbList markup.
 	* Renamed the "Home Page Name" option to "Site Home Page Name" (default value is "Home").
 	* Added a new "WordPress Home Page Name" option (default value is "Blog").
 	* Added a new "Breadcrumbs by Taxonomy" option.